watem-sedem/rfactor/README.md

     conda env create -f environment.yml
     conda activate rfactor

+To install the package use:

+	pip install -e .

-For development purposes of this package, also run following code to install developer dependencies (using pip):
+Or for development purposes of this package, also run following code to install developer dependencies (using pip):

 	pip install -e .[develop]